indigo-dc/orchent/gitbook/user.md

 Flags:
       --help     Show context-sensitive help (also try --help-long and --help-man).
       --version  Show application version.
-  -u, --url=URL  the base url of the orchestrator rest interface
+  -u, --url=URL  the base url of the orchestrator rest interface.
+Alternative the environment
+                 variable 'ORCHENT_URL' can be used: 'export ORCHENT_URL=<the_url>'

 Commands:
   help [<command>...]
     Show help.

-  depls
+  depls [<createdBy>]
-    list all deployments
+    list deployments

   depshow <uuid>
     show a specific deployment